Daohub-io/cap9/docs/Whitepaper.md

 3. How are they enforced?

 ### Kernel Objects and Capabilities

-Here we list through all the kernel objects required to implement our security model and thier corresponding capabilities
+*Here we list through all the kernel objects required to implement our security model and thier corresponding capabilities.*

 #### Procedure Table

-Here we descibe the procedure table as an object, and how it can be changed.
-We can elaborate that procedures themselves are objects and require a capability to be accessed.
+*Here we descibe the procedure table as an object, and how it can be changed.
+We can elaborate that procedures themselves are objects and require a capability to be accessed.*

 #### Capability Table

-Here we describe the capability table as an object, and how it can be changed.
+*Here we describe the capability table as an object, and how it can be changed.*

 #### Storage

-Here we describe storage as an object, and how it can be changed.
+*Here we describe storage as an object, and how it can be changed.*

 #### Events

-Here we describe events as an object, and how it can be changed.
+*Here we describe events as an object, and how it can be changed.*

 #### Gas

-Here we describe gas as an object, and how it can be changed.
+*Here we describe gas as an object, and how it can be changed.*

 ## Applications